nicholaswmin/fsm/README.md

 ### `hooks.onInvalid`

-Called when an invalid transition is fired, providing behaviour for invalid transitions.
+Called when an invalid transition is triggered.
 Can be overriden, which configures the invalid behaviour.

 | name        | type       | desc.             | default        |